Simulstream: Open-Source Toolkit for Evaluation and Demonstration of Streaming Speech-to-Text Translation Systems: Introduction

-However, a comparison between these two critical paradigms is not currently possible with the current community-standard SimulEval \citep{ma-etal-2020-simuleval}, a tool that provides simultaneous inference infrastructure and scoring.
-SimulEval was designed for incremental decoding only, and does not allow for token deletion and, therefore, for assessing re-translation solutions.
-Furthermore, it has been created for the simplified setting of processing short speech segments, without considering the more realistic scenario in which the input audio is a long stream, which is the focus of more recent research works \citep{agostinelli-etal-2025-findings,polak2025better}.
-Lastly, there is no facility supporting the creation of live demonstrations featuring the systems built on SimulEval, and, critically, the project is not maintained anymore (it has been archived on Sep 18th, 2025), leaving the community without an active open source framework to rely on.
-Beyond SimulEval, only a limited number of alternative tools have been proposed, all with scarce adoption: SLTev \citep{ansari-etal-2021-sltev}, which supports the evaluation of StreamST systems under both re-translation and incremental settings, but does not provide a demonstration interface, and Lecture Translator \citep{huber-etal-2023-end}, which offers a web interface, but the evaluation framework is unavailable due to an inaccessible codebase.
-As a result, the community lacks a maintained and practical framework for jointly evaluating and showcasing StreamST systems.
+However, systematic comparison between these paradigms remains an open challenge.
+Existing frameworks typically support only subsets of the StreamST pipeline, preventing fair and reproducible benchmarking across decoding strategies.
+The most widely used toolkit, SimulEval \citep{ma-etal-2020-simuleval}, was only designed for incremental decoding and does not support token deletion, making it incompatible with retranslation methods.
+In addition, it assumes short speech segments rather than continuous long-form streams, which limits its applicability to modern StreamST benchmarks \citep{agostinelli-etal-2025-findings,polak2025better}.
+It also lacks support for interactive system demonstrations and is no longer actively maintained.\footnote{SimulEval has been archived on September 18th, 2025.} Beyond SimulEval, only a limited number of alternative tools have been proposed, with scarce adoption and providing only partial solutions: SLTev \citep{ansari-etal-2021-sltev} supports both paradigms but lacks demonstration capabilities, while Lecture Translator \citep{huber-etal-2023-end} offers a web interface without an open evaluation backend.
+As a result, the community lacks a unified, maintained framework for both evaluating and demonstrating StreamST systems.

-To address this gap, we propose \simulstream, the first open-source tool for both evaluating and demonstrating StreamST systems. \simulstream{} is released open source under the Apache 2.0 License and natively supports:
+To address this gap, we propose \simulstream, the first open-source (Apache 2.0 License) tool for unified evaluation and demonstration of StreamST systems.
+Our contributions are as follows:

-\begin{itemize} \item Both re-translation and incremental decoding paradigms, including accurate tracking of emitted and deleted tokens; \item A seamless porting of existing methods developed on SimulEval, by means of a dedicated proxy processor supporting any existing SimulEval agent; \item Long-form speech evaluation and metrics computation, both in terms of translation quality (including BLEU and COMET), and latency (including computationally aware and unaware measurements); \item Integrated demonstration with an interactive web interface for real-time visualization and system comparison. \end{itemize}
+\begin{itemize} \item We introduce \simulstream{}, the first unified open-source framework for long-form generation and evaluation of StreamST systems under both incremental and re-translation strategies, with accurate tracking of emitted and deleted tokens. \item We provide a lightweight proxy interface to the community-standard SimulEval framework, supporting direct reuse of existing systems without modification. \item We release an interactive web-based demonstration platform for real-time visualization and system comparison.\footnote{Demo: \url{https://youtu.be/k0WVOIMZFY8}} \end{itemize}